 As part of our daily practice we observe and assess children's development and learning to inform our future plans.
-We record our observations in a variety of ways.
-Everyone is encouraged to contribute and discussions take place.
-Observations of children's achievements are collated in their own literacy and maths books as well as class floor books.
+Everyone is encouraged to contribute and discussions take place to plan the next steps.
 In the Autumn and Spring term, parents are invited to attend a parents evening and a detailed report is written once a year.

-Within the final term, we provide the parent's with a report based on their child's development against each of the areas of learning as well as the characteristics of their learning.
+Within the final term, we provide the parents with a report based on their child's development against each of the areas of learning as well as the characteristics of their learning.
 The parents are then given the opportunity to discuss these judgements with the teacher at a report drop in session and also in preparation for Year 1.